 You can opt to get payment in the form of a check or prepaid card.
 Class members will have six months—until January 22, 2020—to claim benefits, but don’t need to file a claim to get free identity restoration services.
 If you’re unsure of whether you're a class member, visit EquifaxBreachSettlement.com or call 833-759-2982.

-Equifax says it has not seen instances of identity theft as a result of the stolen data.
-But if your sensitive information was exposed in this data hack, you should initiate a credit freeze with the three major credit bureaus (Equifax, Experian, and TransUnion).
+On February 10, 2020, the U.S. Justice Department announced that it indicted four members of China’s military for the cyberattack on Equifax.
+As of that date, the hackers hadn't used any of the information that they accessed and the data hasn't been found for sale on the Internet.
+But if your sensitive information was exposed in this data hack, you should initiate a credit freeze with the three major credit bureaus (Equifax, Experian, and TransUnion) because who knows what might eventually happen to all of the stolen confidential information.
 A credit freeze prevents potential creditors from accessing your credit files to review your credit history, which stops an identity thief from opening up new accounts in your name.
 Under federal law, placing or lifting a freeze on your credit files is free.
 Consider putting a fraud alert on your files as well.

 You should also get free copies of your credit reports from the three major credit bureaus at www.annualcreditreport.com.
 You can get a free report from each of the three bureaus once a year.
 And, starting in 2020, you can get six additional credit reports from Equifax each year for seven years.
 Review your credit reports carefully, and make sure your personal and account information is correct.
 If you find errors or fraudulent activity on one or more of your reports, file a dispute with the credit bureau that produced the report.